 Please be advised that this site is not affiliated with the pension office.

-It is created to provide general pension information only.
+It was created to provide general pension information only.

 If governments in Canada want to help seniors who want to continue working, they should remove barriers that discourage them from remaining in the workforce, finds a new study released today by the Fraser Institute, an independent, non-partisan Canadian public policy think-tank.